In Which We Serve: Locations

 Interiors were filmed at Denham Studios, in Denham, Buckinghamshire.

 The destroyer HMAS Nepal played HMS Torrin.
 The Kinross family picnic scene, set during the Battle of Britain in 1940, was filmed on location on the Dunstable Downs in Bedfordshire.

-Although the film makers took great care to conceal locations because of wartime censorship, scenes were shot at Plymouth's naval dockyard in Devon and the naval station on the Isle of Portland.
+Although the filmmakers took great care to conceal locations because of wartime censorship, scenes were shot at Plymouth's naval dockyard in Devon and the naval station on the Isle of Portland.
 For example, the departure of Blake and Hardy was filmed in front of Devonport's original main entrance, the Keyham Dock Gate.
-Smeaton's Tower on the seafront at Plymouth Hoe was used for the leave ashore scenes between "Shorty" Blake (Mills) and his wife Freda (Kay Walsh).
+Smeaton's Tower on the seafront at Plymouth Hoe was used for the shore-leave scenes between Shorty Blake (Mills) and his wife Freda (Kay Walsh).

 Reception

 Box office

 The film was the second most popular movie at the British box office in 1943.
 (According to Kinematograph Weekly the film was the most popular.)